 To avoid straining your body, plan your journey closer to Maghrib so that you can break your fast sooner.

 The closer a country is to either the North or South Pole, the longer the days get in summer.
-From now until 2020, Ramadan happens to fall during this season.
-A Muslim in Iceland would have to fast nearly all day!
+So, for instance, a Muslim in Iceland would have to fast nearly all day!
 This can be really difficult, not to mention taxing on the body.
 Islamic scholars advise following the fasting hours of Saudi Arabia, where Mecca is.
 Alternatively, follow the schedule of the country where you’re originally from, or the closest country with distinguishable days and nights.

 General tips for those who are fasting